SOS violence conjugale has carried out the ASSESSMENT OF THE PAY EQUITY MAINTENANCE for the following period: From April 1, 2016 to March 31, 2021.

 Fear of Retaliation and Post Separation Violence

-Victims of IPV are often terrified of breaking the news that they want to separate to their partner.
-They fear that their partner will not accept the separation, and that their situation will be even more difficult than it is now.
+Victims often fear that their partner will not accept the separation, and that their situation will be even more difficult than it is now.
 They fear that the partner will lie to the authorities, lawyers and interveners.
-They fear that the partner will take physical revenge, or even be the victim of femicide, or that their children will be killed or abducted.
-In short, they fear that the violence will continue, and that it may even escalate, as is all too often confirmed by post-separation violence.
+They fear that the violence will continue, and that it may even escalate, as is all too often confirmed by post-separation violence.

 3